 The trail also continues south of Jim Thorpe and has the added connection of the Pedestrian bridge, newly opened shortly before our visit, that carries travelers right across the Lehigh River, next to the downtown area.

 Varied rock formations are visible along the trail, with lots of warnings about rattlesnakes.
 (One fellow traveler told us of a rattlesnake just next to the trail, but by the time we got there, the snake had fled.)
 As it was, the only snake (probably a water snake) we spotted was sunning itself on the steps down to the river at Rockport.
 It (and my husband) were both equally startled, and both moved quickly to head in opposite directions, with no harm done to either of them.

 Streams along the way flowed into the river, sometimes offering spectacular waterfalls, other times appearing as quietly flowing streams,

 while other streams flowed through arched stone bridges built by the railroad to carry trains across the streams.

 We also stumbled across two separate railroad tunnels, long abandoned, that were fun to explore.

 These tunnels were not easy walks, so I explored vicariously through my husband’s pictures and descriptions.
-Neither the tunnel at Glen Onoko nor at Rock port have any interpretive signs.
+Neither the tunnel at Glen Onoko nor at Rockport had any interpretive signs at the time of our visit.
 We were left to wonder about who created these railroad tunnels, and why they were abandoned.